Government set to table budget for Northern Ireland amid Stormont impasse

 Northern Ireland Secretary Chris Heaton-Harris is expected to outline the funding plan for 2023/24 in a written ministerial statement at Westminster.

-The Government will outline a budget for Northern Ireland later amid the ongoing powersharing impasse at Stormont.
+The Government is set to outline a budget for Northern Ireland amid the ongoing powersharing impasse at Stormont.

-Department allocations that are expected to result in swingeing cuts to public services are set to be laid before Parliament by Northern Ireland Secretary Chris Heaton-Harris.
+Department allocations that are expected to result in swingeing cuts to public services will be laid before Parliament by Northern Ireland Secretary Chris Heaton-Harris early on Thursday afternoon.

 Mr Heaton-Harris, who has responsibility for setting the Stormont budget in the absence of devolved ministers in Belfast, is due to outline the funding plan for 2023/24 in a written ministerial statement at Westminster.